-Electrochemical experiments were performed by using a Model 6012D or 604E Electrochemical analyzer from CH Instruments, Inc. Cyclic voltammetry experiments were performed under either $N_2(g)$ or Ar(g) and $CO_2(g)$ in a one-compartment cell with a glassy carbon working electrode, a platinum wire counter electrode and a Ag/Ag^+ (10 mM $AgNO_3$ in acetonitrile, DMF or DMSO) reference electrode with ferrocene as an external reference.
-The glassy carbon working electrode was polished with 1.0 micron alumina powder, extensively rinsed with deionized water, then polished for 60 seconds with 0.05 micron alumina powder (CH Instruments).
+Electrochemical experiments were performed by using a Model 6012D or 604E electrochemical analyzer from CH Instruments, Inc. Cyclic voltammetry experiments were performed under either $N_2(g)$ or Ar(g) and $CO_2(g)$ in a one-compartment cell with a glassy carbon working electrode, a platinum wire counter electrode and an Ag/Ag+ (10 mM AgNO3 in acetonitrile, DMF or DMSO) reference electrode with ferrocene as an external reference.
+The glassy carbon working electrode was polished with 1.0 micron alumina powder, extensively rinsed with deionized water, and then polished for 60 seconds with 0.05 micron alumina powder (CH Instruments).
 The electrode was again rinsed with dry MeCN/DMF prior to all electrochemistry experiments.
-All experiments were performed by using 0.1 M TBAPF $6$ as the supporting electrolyte unless otherwise specified, acetonitrile as the solvent, and with Ru complexes concentration of 1.0 mM unless indicated otherwise.
+All experiments were performed by using 0.1 M TBAPF6 as the supporting electrolyte unless otherwise specified, acetonitrile as the solvent, and with Ru complexes at a concentration of 1.0 mM unless indicated otherwise.

-The solubility of saturated CO_2 in acetonitrile has been reported to be 0.28M at $25^{\circ}C.^{28}$ Changing atmosphere from pure N_2 (or Ar) to pure CO_2 or vice versa required bubbling with the new gas for not less than five minutes.
-Lasting such time, the CV's obtained were the same than those obtained in the first scan under a specific atmosphere.
-Bubbling was kept during the interim between scans.
-During scan time the PTFE was risen and kept above the surface of the solution to avoid agitation.
+The solubility of saturated CO_2 in acetonitrile has been reported to be 0.28 M at 25 °C.26 Changing the atmosphere from pure N2 (or Ar) to pure CO_2 or vice versa required bubbling with the new gas for no less than five minutes.
+Lasting such time, the CVs obtained were the same as those obtained in the first scan under a specific atmosphere.
+Bubbling was maintained during the interim between scans.
+During the scan time, the PTFE was raised and kept above the surface of the solution to avoid agitation.